rp729/06-Intro-to-Algorithms/18_Queue_demo_lab.md

 Because the checkout situation has been restricted, the design of the class MarketModel is fairly simple.
 The constructor does the following:

-1. Saves the inputs—probability of new arrival, length of simulation, and average time per customer.
+* Saves the inputs—probability of new arrival, length of simulation, and average time per customer.

-2. Creates the single cashier.
+* Creates the single cashier.

 The only other method needed is runSimulation.
 This method runs the abstract clock that drives the checkout process.
 On each tick of the clock, the method does three things:

-1. Asks the Customer class to generate a new customer, which it may or may not do, depending on the probability of a new arrival and the output of a random number generator.
+* Asks the Customer class to generate a new customer, which it may or may not do, depending on the probability of a new arrival and the output of a random number generator.

-2. If a new customer is generated, sends the new customer to the cashier.
+* If a new customer is generated, sends the new customer to the cashier.

-3. Tells the cashier to provide a unit of service to the current customer.
+* Tells the cashier to provide a unit of service to the current customer.

 When the simulation ends, the runSimulation method returns the cashier’s results to the view.
 Here is the pseudocode for the method:

 ![image](https://user-images.githubusercontent.com/19671036/60822072-61bea480-a16a-11e9-87d7-c40652812d54.png)

-Note that the pseudocode algorithm asks the Customer class for an instance of itself.
+**Note:** The pseudocode algorithm asks the Customer class for an instance of itself.
 Because it is only probable that a customer will arrive at any given minute, occasionally a customer will not be generated.
 Rather than code the logic for making this choice at this level, you can bury it in a class method in the Customer class.
 From the model, the Customer class method generateCustomer receives the probability of a new customer arriving, the current time, and the average time needed per customer.
 The method uses this information to determine whether to create a customer and, if it does, how to initialize the customer.
 The method returns either the new Customer object or the value None.
 The syntax of running a class method is just like that of an instance method, except that the name to the left of the dot is the class’s name.

-Here is a complete listing of the class MarketModel:
+**Complete listing of the class MarketModel:**

 ![image](https://user-images.githubusercontent.com/19671036/60822161-81ee6380-a16a-11e9-9c1a-e3916a1458d8.png)